1916 Virgin Islands hurricane: Aftermath

 Many residents across the Danish West Indies were rendered destitute, with two-thirds in need of food and clothing and a third needing shelter.
 Damage from the hurricane was initially estimated by the American consulate at $2 million.
 However, further surveys of the damage suggested a smaller toll.
 Christopher Payne, the American Consul General to the Danish West Indies, appealed for $50,000 in immediate relief.
 The government of the Danish West Indies provisioned $5,000 for relief on October 11.
 Some of the funds allowed the poor to build new homes, though other parts were loaned without interest.
 Crews were dispatched to repair effaced mountain roads.
 Further assistance was provided by the Danish Ministry of Finance.
-The HMS Valkyrien embarked on a search-and-rescue operation following the storm, extracting survivors from the stricken barquentine Thor.
+HMS Valkyrien embarked on a search-and-rescue operation following the storm, extracting survivors from the stricken barquentine Thor.
 The Valkyriens junior surgeon was sent to Saint John to render assistance due to a lack of any medical personnel on the island.
 Galvanized by the devastation wrought by the hurricane, coal carriers—workers who refueled coal-powered ships—in Saint Thomas went on a successful strike to demand increased wages, ultimately forming a union with 2,700 members and negotiating a doubling of their pay.

 The loss of trees and foliage on Saint Croix caused by the storm led to decreased outputs of bananas, cocoa, mangoes, oranges, and pineapples; virtually every fruit tree was destroyed by the hurricane.
 In Saint John, oil extraction from the bay tree (Pimenta acris) in 1917 was a quarter of the annual average; many of the trees were stripped of their leaves.
 The lime industry was suspended by the severity of damage inflicted upon lime trees; the storm struck amid an effort to establish lime groves on abandoned estates.
 Difficult living conditions for older populations following the loss of homes and roofs led to increased mortality rates among those older than 40 years old in 1917; mortality rates recovered to longer-term averages by 1918.
 The extent of the damage to Saint Thomas's harbor may have increased support for the sale of the Danish West Indies to the United States in the 1916 Danish West Indian Islands sale referendum.